NubeIO/rubix-ce-docs/docs/api-docs/postman.md

 http://192.168.15.10:1660
 ```

-for nubeio cloud account `https`
+For Nube iO cloud account `https`
 ```
 https://<NUBE-CLOUD-ACCOUNT>:443
 ```

-### Access token
+### Access Tokens

-Add an access token so the API can be used from cloud.
-Get the token from rubix-ce
+Add an access token to allow the API to be used from a cloud hosted account.
+Accces the token from the Rubix CE software.

 ```
-access_token
+Access_token
 ```

 ![token.png](img/token.png)